-Thanks to Norwich Consolidated Charities we are now able to develop our Tenancy & Independent Living Skills (TILS) training across Norfolk and Suffolk.
-Their investment means we can focus on this throughout 2018.
+Thanks to Norwich Consolidated Charities we were able to develop our Tenancy & Independent Living Skills (TILS) training across Norfolk and Suffolk.
+Their investment meant we could develop and market TILS+.

-Nesta have invested in Your Own Place to expand and develop our innovative Volunteer Tenancy Mentoring initiative across Norfolk and Suffolk.
-We’ll be working with local businesses so that their employees get the chance to develop mentoring skills and young people most in need get mentors and money skills!
+Nesta have invested in Your Own Place to expand and develop our innovative Volunteer Mentoring initiative across Norfolk and Suffolk.
+We are working with local businesses so that their employees get the chance to develop mentoring skills and young people most in need get mentors and money skills!
 It’s a win-win!

 Home Office Serious & Organised Crime Project

-We’re thrilled to be running a unique project with Home Office backing to divert young people away from illegal activity by setting up their own enterprises.
-We’re working with the business community to help them develop the skills needed to create jobs they really want to do.
+We’re thrilled to have lead on a unique project with Home Office backing to divert young people away from illegal activity by setting up their own enterprises.
+Again we worked with the business community to help our young people to develop the skills needed to create jobs they really want to do.

 Norwich City Council

 Norwich City Council have leased us The Tenancy Training Flat in central Norwich.
-The have been champions of all we do and have recently commissioned us to train their staff as Volunteer Tenancy Mentors.
+The have been champions of all we do and have additionally commissioned us to train their staff as as Volunteer Mentors.